What PIMCO Has Done In Terms Of Leverage For Its Taxable Funds

 The non-agency mortgages in the PIMCO portfolios were purchased at dirt-cheap prices with yields close to or above 10%.
 That was back in 2010-2012.
 In March, we saw some of those same prices re-appear.
 Except there is a big difference today: Those non-agency mortgage securities are far safer in 2020 than they were 10 years prior.
 The average mortgage borrower in those pools has a significant amount of home equity built up.
 Loan-to-value ratios in 2010 were over 100%.
 That was why investors were paid over 10% yields for them - there was a significant amount of risk.
 Today, those same loan-to-values are in the low-60% area.
 That's a lot of equity cushion should we see a drop in home prices.

-PCI is a great fund and this is not even close to a sell recommendation.
+PCI is a great fund, and this is not even close to a sell recommendation.
 It's still, by far, my largest position.
 I see virtually no shot of a distribution cut.
-The valuation of all three funds are virtually the same.
-But in terms of upside, I want to be with the funds that were likely buying the most in March when assets prices were on sale.
+The valuations of all three funds are virtually the same.
+But, in terms of upside, I want to be with the funds that were likely buying the most in March when asset prices were on sale.
 While NAV performance for PCI, PDI, and PKO should be fairly similar (maybe a small advantage to PKO and PDI) going forward from here, the net investment income could be a little bit higher versus two months ago, in PKO and PDI, relative to PCI.

 For those investors who are big owners of PCI, there is zero reason to sell based on this data.
 However, watch for relative discount valuation skews.
 We have seen a lot of this lately where one fund is down ~2% and another up ~2% on the same day.
 Those can be good swapping opportunities.

 Going forward, it's likely that PDI and PKO will see their coverage ratios increase significantly.
 Both funds took a hit on coverage as they likely booked some losses and conducted some bond swaps in March.
-We think both funds could perform well on a NAV basis as they increased that leverage.
+We think both funds could perform well on an NAV basis as they increased that leverage.

 All PIMCO taxable NAVs have been sluggish in the last month or so.
-In fact, for PKO the latest NAV was $19.60 which is not much different than the level exactly a month ago of $19.52, gross of the distribution.
+In fact, for PKO, the latest NAV was $19.60, which is not much different than the level exactly a month ago of $19.52, gross of the distribution.
 But valuation - we look at discount spreads - between PKO and PCI shows some value today in PKO.

 In conclusion, we are holding our position in PCI and reinvesting into shares of PKO and PDI to take advantage of the possible increase in NII of those funds.
 While it's unlikely that will lead to an increase in the distribution, what it could do is lead to larger specials at the end of the year.